Tariff guidance for businesses

 • Complete a certificate of origin

-• Keep records of your certificate of origin for customs authorities requesting verification.
+• Keep records of your certificate of origin for customs authorities requesting verification

 Advance ruling

-By getting an advance ruling a business can:
+With an advance ruling a business can:

 • Understand how their goods will be treated